mlcuadra1/Churn-Risk-EDA/README.md

 ## Introduction

-Welcome!
+I have always been fascinated by observing people's behaviors and decision making.
+This interest becomes even more captivating when expanded to a larger scale, say, to uncover patterns within a group.

+Customer churn analysis presents a unique opportunity to delve into customer behaviors through data.
+By examining why customers leave a service, we can gain valuable insights into their preferences and pain points (for the company).
+This project excites me because it combines my passion for behavioral analysis with the power of data science.

 ## Objectives

 The main objective of this project (so far) is:

-> **To perform EDA on churn data to develop insights about the telco company's reasons for churning.**
+> **To perform EDA on churn data to develop insights about the telco company's reasons for churning and prepare for feature engineering.**

-To achieve this objective, I broke it down to 5 smaller objectives:
+To achieve this objective, I broke it down to 3 smaller objectives:

-1. Small objective #1
-2. Small objective #2
-3. Small objective #3
-4. Small objective #4
-5. Small objective #5
+1. Look at the individual distributions of the numerical features like call fails and subscription length.
+2. Perform bivariate analysis on features vs. churn using violin plots and bar charts.
+4. Find features that have significant differences between churning and non-churning customers and identify them as important features.

+## Methodology

+1. **Data Cleaning**: Ensure the dataset is free from missing values and inconsistencies.
+2. **Exploratory Data Analysis**: Use statistical methods and visualizations to explore the data.
+3. **Feature Analysis**: Soon!
+4. **Modeling**: Also soon.

 ## Main Insights

-From the exploratory data analysis, we found out the following trends from the dataset:
+From the exploratory data analysis, we found out the following findings from the dataset:

-* Insight #1
-* Insight #2
-* Insight #3
+* 1 out of 6 customers have churned from the telco service.
+* Charged amount, total call length, call frequency, SMS frequency, unique contacts called, and customer value are potentially important numerical predictors of churning.
+* Tariff plan, account status, and age bracket are the potentially important categorical predictors for churning.
+* Multicollinearity is present within the numerical features, so feature combination or reduction would be a beneficial approach moving forward.

 ## Author